itsayushi07/1m17-cadd-pipeline/README.md

 <div align="center">

-### ⭐ Star this repository if you found it useful.
+# ⭐ Star this repository if you found it useful

-### Computational Biology × Structural Bioinformatics × AI
+### Computational Biology × Structural Bioinformatics × Drug Discovery × AI

 </div>